Nick Marsh left the CSA Centre team in December 2020. Nick wrote this blog when he was in our team, we hope you find it interesting.

 Developing our understanding of effective responses

 Also, more recently, Cardiff University’s ‘Keeping Safe?’ research, highlighted the need to have a deeper understanding of the impact of the interventions we provide.
 In this research Dr Sophie Hallett and colleagues explore some of the limitations and potential consequences of interventions such as ‘healthy relationships work’.
-Their findings indicate that work on healthy relationships solely as a CSE intervention ‘did not have a positive impact for the majority of young people who received this support’ and that in some circumstances was actually associated with negative outcomes.
+Their findings indicate that work on healthy relationships solely as a child sexual exploitation intervention ‘did not have a positive impact for the majority of young people who received this support’ and that in some circumstances was actually associated with negative outcomes.
 The research suggests that if practitioners are delivering such work then due consideration needs to be given to the timing of this intervention and that it should be delivered within the context of a trusted and on-going relationship, as well as being accompanied by other support.

 As services increasingly move towards new models of delivery it is vital that the sector continues to assess and evaluate their impact and remains alert and responsive to any potential unintended consequences.
 At the CSA Centre, we have a programme of work seeking to build our collective understanding on what effective practice looks like and how to measure it, including a research briefing and a practical guide for services on measuring their effectiveness.